 Please wear warm clothing suitable for the weather, and sturdy footwear.
 Bring a small hand torch, and binoculars if you have them.
 Booking essential.

 Old Winchester Hill National Nature Reserve is two miles east of the A32 at the village of Warnford.
 The meeting point will be in the main car park.
 Detailed directions will be sent on booking.

 Running Friday 15 February to Sunday 3 March.
 Over two weeks of cosmic fun with star parties, talks and family activities taking place across the South Downs National Park celebrating our wonderful dark night skies..

-This popular festival will be running from Friday 23rd to Sunday 25th August 2019 and is held in the beautiful setting of Laverstoke Park Farm.
+This popular festival will be running from Friday 28th to Sunday 30th August 2020 and is held in the vast and beautiful setting of Laverstoke Park Farm.
 The Farm is owned and run by ex-racing driver and Formula One World Champion Jody Scheckter and the Festival is the brain child of Chris Evans to benefit Children In Need.

-2019 sees the introduction of 4 new worlds;
+2019 saw the successful introduction of 4 new worlds;

 Kids Kingdom – where the kids rule

 Eden – where you can look after yourself, others & the planet

 Tickets start at £16 child and £67 Adult (under 6 go free) for the 1 day entry and £38/140 for 3 day entry.
 Overnight camping options are also available – please note that dogs are not permitted unless a registered guide dog.
 All profits from CarFest, including a guaranteed 25% of the sale of each ticket, will be donated to UK Children’s Charities.